Custom Compression Springs

 A compression spring is an open-coil helical spring that offers resistance to a compressive force applied axially.
 It is usually coiled as a constant-diameter cylinder.
 Other common forms of compression springs--such as conical, concave (barrel), convex (hourglass), or various combinations of these--are used as required by the application.
-While square, rectangular, or special-section wire may have to be specified, round wire is predominant in compression springs because it is readily available and adaptable to standard coiler tooling.
-General Wire Spring specializes in the design and manufacturing of Custom Compression Springs and heavy duty compression springs.
-Watch the video below to learn more about our capabilities.
+While square, rectangular, or special-section wire can be specified, round wire is predominantly used in compressed coil springs because it is readily available and adaptable to standard coiler tooling.
+General Wire Spring specializes in the design and manufacturing of custom compression springs and heavy duty coil springs.
+Learn more about the types and sizing of standard springs below.

 Types of Compression Springs